Roccoriu/mkbld_panels/README.md

 # MKBLD (because grifting is bad)
 ---

 This is a cross-platform image downloader written in Go.
-It can download images from various sources and organize them into directories based on their quality.
+It can download the images from the panels app for free and in full quality.
+It does download everything though.

 ## Features